xdmtk/university/README.md

 ### COMP 256

 Discrete Structures.
-A math class with an emphasise on programming.
+A math class with an emphasis on programming.
 Mostly C++ programs relating to combinatorics and other discrete math concepts.

 ### COMP 282